-As we celebrate the 50th anniversary of Earth Day and strive to protect our environment and fragile ecosystems, we must start connecting the dots among population growth, immigration, and environmentalism.
+As we celebrate Earth Day and strive to protect our environment and fragile ecosystems, we must start connecting the dots among population growth, immigration, and environmentalism.

 Tucker Carlson Points Out The Negative Effect Mass Migration Has on the Environment

 A Glaring Symptom of California’s Unsustainable Population Growth

 Californians for Population Stabilization (CAPS) is a nonpartisan, 501(c)(3) non-profit organization, and does business under its trade name, Californians for Population Stabilization.
 All contributions are tax-deductible to the extent permitted by law.
 Californians for Population Stabilization’s tax identification number is: 94-2581509.